oliora/ppconsul/status.md

 Everything is supported except the following:
 - ACL tokens
-- Additional check types (HTTP, TCP, Docker), see https://www.consul.io/docs/agent/checks.html
+- Additional check types (HTTP, TCP, Docker) for nodes and services, see https://www.consul.io/docs/agent/checks.html
 - Endpoint [`/v1/agent/maintenance`](https://www.consul.io/docs/agent/http/agent.html#agent_maintenance)
 - Endpoint [`/v1/agent/service/maintenance`](https://www.consul.io/docs/agent/http/agent.html#agent_service_maintenance)
+- Multiple checks associated with a single service.
+- Register a check with initial state set to *passing*.
 - Accessing to `"Config"` object received from `/v1/agent/self` endpoint.
 There is no plan to support it any time soon unless requested by users.

 ### Catalog

 Everything is supported except the following:
 - ACL tokens
+- Flag {{?near=}} for querying nodes and services
 - Support of blocking queries is limited [[1]].
 - Registration/derigistration.
 Please use the agent endpoint instead.
 There is no plan to support it any time soon unless requested by users.